-How to Win Child Custody in California – A Guide to Get Custody of Your Child
+How to Win Child Custody in California – A Guide to Get Custody of Your Child for Mothers and Fathers

 In California child custody disputes, family courts are ultimately concerned with one thing: the best interest of the child.
 That means the court is tasked by the law to make their best decision about what custody arrangement would be best for your child.
 Knowing the court is going to make a decision regarding who your child lives with and how often you see your child, it is important to understand what kind of behaviors judges look for in a “good” parent.